devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: deleting pipeline stage and related data if no stage steps are found (#3832)
 - fix: Port number fix in helm app (#3843)
 - fix: External cm and secret in jobs not getting added as env variable in container (#3815)
 - fix: pre-cd pod not getting scheduled when node affinity is not present in external cluster. (#3806)